Fomode3D/Documentation-1/docs/source/producers/preparation-step.rst

 Disclaimer
 ==========
-There are a variety of tools which require to have basic knowledge on how to use them in the terminal.
+There are a variety of tools which require you to have basic knowledge on how to use them in the terminal.

 Step 1: Install dependencies
 ============================